 TIPS exchange-traded funds: ETFs are index funds that can be easily and quickly traded on an exchange link stocks, a key advantage over traditional mutual funds, which take longer to get in and out of.
 ETFs typically offer the same advantages as mutual funds, and their fees may be lower.
 However if you want to make regular contributions without paying fees then a mutual fund is a better way to invest.

 There are a variety of funds that invest in TIPS and a handful of exchange-traded funds.
-For a full listing and comparison of TIPS Funds, check out Morningstar’s fund reviews.
 Popular TIPS mutual funds are provided by Pimco and Vanguard (of which I own some).
 TIPS are historically cheap, yielding a real, after-inflation return nearing 2%.
 Not a bad return in the current environment for an ultra-safe investment that can protect you against future inflation.

 TIPS are exempt from state and local taxes – but are subject to federal taxes.
 You’re not buying these for tax efficiency, you’re buying because you’re scared of inflation.
 Many planners recommend that individual investors hold TIPS in retirement accounts, particularly if the client is in a higher tax bracket.